webosbrew/pages/content/pages/sdk.md

 package.
 It provides all the basic tools without needing to install them globally.

+**If your TV is rooted** You *shall not* use "Developer Mode" app - all of its functionality is accessible via root SSH server exposed by Homebrew Channel, and installing it will probably break root startup sequence.

 ## Configuring @webosose/ares-cli with Developer Mode App
 This is partially based on: https://webostv.developer.lge.com/develop/app-test/using-devmode-app/